hidasib/GRU4Rec_PyTorch_Official/README.md

 PyTorch2 supports compilation that is supposed to eliminate the problem, however it does not seem to work with sparse embeddings and those are crucial here (and in any other model, where the number of embedded entities is significantly more than its portion used in a minibatch).

 ### Training time comparison
 Time to complete one epoch (in seconds) on publicly available datasets with the best parameterization (see below), measured on an nVidia A30.
 The Theano version is 1.7-3 times faster.
+The PyTorch implementation is on par with the Tensorflow version w.r.t. speed.
 ![image](img/training_time_public_data.png)

 The following figures show the difference between training speed (minibatch/second & event/second; higher is better) for various minibatch and layer sizes with and without dropout and momentum enabled, using `n_sample=2048`.
 Measured on an nVidia A30.